Dreamed 1994/5/24 by Chris Wayan

 "Wow, you haven't seen me with male therapists!
 Talk about mistrust.
 No, I just mistrust psychiatry in general.
-It's mainly that neutral screen you're taught to maintain.
+I mistrust that neutral screen you're taught to maintain.
 It provokes flashbacks to the worst part of my childhood, when I faced the judgments of school psychologists and my Freudian father.
-I was getting bashed at school, and their response was to put ME in therapy, not the perpetrators!
+I was getting bashed at school, and their response was to put ME in therapy, not stop the bullying!

-"So I was the problem--I provoked it.
+"So I was the problem.
 My skirt was too short.
-I should have known better than to have walked there alone.
-My manner must have provoked them.
+I should have known better than to walked there.
+I provoked them.
 No wonder I feel female!
 When they break your ribs but you're to blame... what gender are you?

 "Therapy, education, and adulthood AS INSTITUTIONS burned me.
-I'll trust them when I really unlearn what they taught me: that I was to blame for the little monsters who beat me, for the teachers and administrators who didn't know what to do with a child prodigy and so did nothing, or feared and disliked me, even lied to me and (in several cases) joined in the abuse.
+I mistrust them because they taught me I was to blame for the little monsters who beat me, for the teachers and administrators who didn't know what to do with a child prodigy and so did nothing, or feared and disliked me, even lied to me and (in several cases) joined in the abuse.

 "I still feel I'd better hide my mind, be a NONTHREATENING genius--as if there is such a thing!
 Nongeniuses see a threat no matter how I behave.
 And I buy into it!
 I'm responsible for others' fears.
 Never offend.
 If they hit me I'm to blame.
 I showed my slip.

 "I find the soothing neutrality of therapy as calming as a deathcamp survivor finds swastikas.
 Tension grips me when I walk into a flat of shared offices, or a school, or open a book filled with psychological platitudes...
 I have to fight through flashbacks to do therapy at all."

 I have to walk in the park a long time, calming down, returning all the way from trance.